William Edwards School: Awards and recognition

 The William Edwards School participates in the Duke of Edinburgh Awards and it claims to have "one of the largest DofE cohort of any school or organisation in the East of England."
 The school also nominates its students for the Jack Petchey Award.
 The school has also achieved Platinum Artsmark status and received many sporting awards.
 In 2011 the school was praised as one of the top 10% of secondaries in England by Ofsted and in 1997 it won the Queen Mother's Environmental Award.

 Teaching awards

 Former long-time Deputy Headteacher Ralph Henderson was on the Queen's 2008 New Years Honours list and became a Member of the Most Excellent Order of the British Empire for his services to education.
 Former Headteacher John King also holds an OBE since 2005 and is regarded as a "super-head", with the accolades of being one of the top 17 earning heads in the entire country and securing four outstanding Ofsted judgements for Gable Hall and one for William Edwards, having run both schools at the same time.

-Notable visitors

-The William Edwards School has been visited a few times by people of high importance.
-Below is a list of notable visitors.